T

 landmark

-Explore the magnificent Texas State Capitol building, a stunning example of Renaissance Revival architecture.
-Free tours are available daily, offering insights into Texas history and government.
+Explore the impressive Texas State Capitol building, which is taller than the U.S. Capitol.
+Guided tours are available and offer insights into Texas history and government.

 2. Midday